FlareLine/SwinApp/Docs/DevelopmentStandards.md

     - Sync functionality in Git basically pulls and pushes in one action so that your code is kept up to date with each change you commit
     - Visual Studio and VS Code have this built in but I'm not sure about other editors
 - Avoid editing the master branch directly
+- Make sure your commits have appropriate summaries and/or descriptions